 I first visited Barcelona eight years ago on a couple’s trip with some friends.
-Dave and I had never been to Spain before and we were excited but unsure what to expect.
-Between the incredible history, the culture, the food, the wine and the commitment to nap time, Barcelona quickly became one of my favorite places on earth.
+I had never been to Spain before and I was excited but unsure what to expect.
+Between the incredible history, the culture, the food, the wine (and the commitment to nap time!)
+Barcelona quickly became one of my favorite places on earth.

 I recently went for the sixth time and I can’t recommend it enough as a destination.
 If you’re considering it, here are my favorite spots.
 As always, when traveling to a city that speaks a different language than your own, be polite.
 Barcelona is incredibly easy to navigate as an English speaker because so many people there speak the language.
 Even still, I always begin every conversation in Spanish to be respectful of my place as a guest in their country.